german-one/c-string/README.md

 This is a type-safe, header-only implementation of a `std::basic_string`-like string in plain C code.
 It can be considered an offshoot of the [c-vector](https://github.com/eteran/c-vector) library and is intended to be binary compatible with it.
 Many sequences of the `c-string` library essentially correspond to the `c-vector` library code.
 All credits go to [eteran](https://github.com/eteran) and contributors.
 While the `c-vector` library implements macros to emulate methods of a `std::vector`, the `c-string` library is specialized for null-terminated strings of characters.
-Its macros emulate the subset of `std::basic_string` methods that can't be trivially performed with functions of the C string library.
+Its macros emulate the subset of `std::basic_string` methods that can't be trivially mimicked using functions of the C string library.

 Just like the `cvector`, a `cstring` is prefixed with metadata, in the tradition of a length-prefixed string implementation.
 The members of the `cstring` metadata are found at the same offset as those of a `cvector`.
 They count all characters (incl. the terminating null) which makes a `cstring` _interchangeable_ with a `cvector` of the same set of consecutive characters.
 Unlike the `cvector` macros (and as is usual for strings) the `cstring` macros, which return size and capacity, do not count the string terminator.